 Verizon offers these common examples of spoofing:

-In 60 seconds or less, a scammer can enter the FBI’s, local Police Department, or bank branch’s phone number — even public charities such as the American Red Cross — and that number will appear on your phone’s Caller ID.
+Spoofers can enter the phone number for the FBI, local Police Department or bank branch — even public charities such as the American Red Cross — and that number will appear on your phone’s caller ID.
 Even victims who call the caller back will get a legitimate recorded message from that agency or institution.

 Unfortunately, widely available digital communications technology has made phone spoofing cost-effective for scammers.
-For example, spoofers will use the power of automated, recorded robocalls to target a much wider audience of potential victims, and often run a number of different fraudulent schemes at the same time to diversify their criminal activity.
+For example, spoofers will use the power of automated, recorded robocalls to target a much wider audience of potential victims, and often run several different fraudulent schemes at the same time to diversify their criminal activity.
 They only need a relatively small number of victims to be successful.

-Times of crisis such as COVID-19 tend to bring out the worst in scammers pretending to be from the IRS, Social Security Administration, offering fake Coronavirus testing, and scaring small businesses into buying bogus online listing services, as you can hear in these sample “scripts” published by the Federal Trade Commission:
+During the COVID-19 pandemic, spoofers have pivoted their phone call strategy, pretending to be from the IRS, Social Security Administration, offering fake coronavirus testing, and scaring small businesses into buying bogus online listing services.
+You can learn more about these and other types of scams on the Federal Trade Commission website, and hear these directions in some sample “scripts” published by the Federal Trade Commission:

-U.S. spoofing crimes affected more than 25,000 victims in 2019 alone, racking up $300 million in losses, according to the FBI’s Internet Crime Complaint Center.
+U.S. spoofing crimes affected more than 28,000 victims in 2020 alone, racking up nearly $220 million in losses, according to the FBI’s Internet Crime Complaint Center.
 Internet-related identity theft disproportionately impacts victims over age 60, who suffer more losses, as a group, than any other age cohort.

 The Federal Communications Commission (FCC) has issued detailed guidelines on how to protect your valuable PII from spoofing calls, spoofing emails, and phony landing pages.
 Here are the critical steps we recommend that you follow: